The simplest way to start a business in the UK is to become self employed. This is also commonly referred to as becoming a sole trader.

 You might not need an extensive amount of cover, but we suggest you read our article which explains which types of insurance you must have in place (by law), and which types are worth exploring for your peace of mind.

-For self-employed business insurance, we recommend Qdos – they provide a very transparent service, and specialise in providing cover for small business owners.
+For self-employed business insurance, we recommend Qdos.
+They provide a very transparent service and specialise in covering small business owners.
 We have recommended Qdos for over 15 years.